 - F1.5.6 All oral examinations will be conducted in the English Language. - F1.5.7 Supervisors may attend the oral examination with the consent of the student, examiners and Chair.
 The supervisor(s) does not have the right to participate in the examination of the student but may contribute if invited to do so by the examiners.
-Supervisors are required to withdraw prior to the deliberations of the examiners on the outcome of the examination. - F1.5.8 No more than two supervisors are permitted to attend the oral examination, with priority given to the first supervisor. - F1.5.9 The Head of the Research & Enterprise Training Institute may also attend any oral examination in an ex-officio capacity. - F1.5.10 Examiners may informally advise their recommendation on the outcome of the examination process to the student following their deliberations.
+Supervisors are required to withdraw prior to the deliberations of the examiners on the outcome of the examination. - F1.5.8 Towards the end of the examination, the Examination Panel may request the supervisor(s) withdraw prior to the student, to enable time for questioning without the supervisor(s) present. - F1.5.9 No more than two supervisors are permitted to attend the oral examination, with priority given to the first supervisor. - F1.5.10 The Head of the Research & Enterprise Training Institute may also attend any oral examination in an ex-officio capacity. - F1.5.11 Examiners may informally advise their recommendation on the outcome of the examination process to the student following their deliberations.
 The final decision rests with the Faculty Research Degrees Committee and no informal conveyance of their recommendation to the student shall have any bearing on the decision of the Committee.